Home » Nonfiction Directory » Disabilities Books

 By the time Rock Hudson’s death in 1985 alerted all America to the danger of the AIDS epidemic, the disease had spread across the nation, killing thousands of people and emerging as the greatest health crisis of the 20th century.
 America faced a troubling question: What happened?
 How was this epidemic allowed to spread so far before it was taken seriously?
 In answering these questions, Shilts weaves weaves the disparate threads into a coherent story, pinning down every evasion and contradiction at the highest levels of the medical, political, and media establishments.

-The Complete Guide to Mental Health for Women – Books about Illness
+The Complete Guide to Mental Health for Women – Free PDF Book on Mental Health

 Slater, Lauren, ed.